-We realize the need for closed cycles and increased self-sufficiency, but do not forget that the degree of openness to the outside world limits our possibilities.
-Self-imposed isolation will not solve our problems.
+We recognize the need for closed cycles and increased self-sufficiency, but do not forget that the degree of openness to the outside world limits our possibilities.
+Self-imposed isolation does not solve our problems.
 Sustainable human development is not limited to the local level.
 It is dependent on biologically and culturally diverse local environments, open to all and shaped by all, but also coupled to higher levels of socio-ecological organization.